subsquid/docs/docs/solana-indexing/sdk/solana-batch/context-interfaces.md

 `F` here is the type of the argument of the [`setFields()`](/solana-indexing/sdk/solana-batch/field-selection) processor method.

 `BlockData.header` contains the block header data.
-The rest of the fields are iterables containing four kinds of blockchain data.
-The canonical ordering within each iterable depends on the data kind:
+The rest of the fields are iterables containing the six kinds of blockchain data.
+Canonical ordering within each iterable depends on the data kind:

 - `transactions` are ordered in the same way as they are within blocks;
 - `instructions` follow the order of transactions that gave rise to them;